List of Florida hurricanes: 2000–present

-The period from 2000 to the present has been marked by several devastating North Atlantic hurricanes; As of 2023, 79 tropical or subtropical cyclones have affected the U.S. state of Florida.
-Collectively, cyclones in Florida over that period resulted in over $236 billion in damage, most of it from Hurricane Ian.
-Additionally, tropical cyclones in Florida were responsible for 145 direct fatalities and at least 92 indirect ones during the period.
+The period from 2000 to the present has been marked by several devastating North Atlantic hurricanes; As of 2026, 83 tropical or subtropical cyclones have affected the U.S. state of Florida.
+From 2000 to 2022, cyclones in Florida resulted in over $236 billion in damage, most of it from Hurricane Ian.
+Additionally, tropical cyclones in Florida were responsible for 145 direct fatalities and at least 92 indirect fatalities from 2000 to 2022.
 Eight cyclones affected the state in both 2004 and 2005, which were the years with the most tropical cyclones impacting the state.
-Every year included at least one tropical cyclone affecting the state.
+Nearly every year since 2000 have included at least one tropical cyclone affecting the state.
+2025 is the most recent year that no tropical cyclone made landfall in Florida.

 The strongest hurricane to hit the state during the period was Michael, which made landfall in Florida as a Category 5 hurricane–the strongest since Andrew in 1992.
 Additionally, nine other hurricanes made landfall on or otherwise impacted the state as major hurricanes.

 Florida major hurricanes

 The following major hurricanes either made landfall on the state as a major hurricane or brought winds of Category 3 status to the state.
 For storms that made landfall twice or more, the maximum sustained wind speed, and hence the highest Saffir–Simpson category, at the strongest landfall is listed.
 Only landfalls at major hurricane intensity are listed.
 Storms are listed since 1851, which is the official start of the Atlantic hurricane database.
 Originally, hurricanes were classified by central pressure in the 20th century; however, modern practices quantify storm intensities by maximum sustained winds.
 United States hurricanes are still classified by central pressure from 1971 to 1979; therefore, the maximum sustained winds in the Atlantic hurricane database (HURDAT) are used for storms from 1971 to 1979, since this period has not been reanalyzed by the Atlantic hurricane reanalysis project.